elmerreal98/elmerreal98/README.md

 > Former student of [Trambo](https://trambo.cloud/) program "From Dev to DevOps"

+> DevOps Enginer with 3+ years of experience.

 <img src="https://komarev.com/ghpvc/?username=elmerreal98" alt="elmerreal98" />

 <div>
  <p>
-I'm looking for an opportunity as junior DevOps Engineer.
-At the moment I don't have any professional experience but I trust that I have the knowledges, skills, and motivation to help businesses to reduce the gap between development and operations.
-My aspiration is to grow and become an expert in Cloud  Computing and DevOps.
+Hi there, thanks for taking the time to check my profile.
+I'm looking for an opportunity as DevOps Engineer.
+I have been working the last 3 years as DevOps engineer for multiple companies (product and consulting companies).
+I consider myself as a self-thought person and someone driven by results.
+And i would like to belong to a company where i can grow as professional.
+I have skills on the data analytics realm as well and i am interested in any challenging project where i can make the difference and contribuite with my skills.

 Some of my qualifications are fast learner, hard worker, and be a team player.
 I also have experience in many programming languages, databases, scripting language, DevOps tools, and cloud platforms.